Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification: KL divergence applied to ensemble training

 \subsection{Testing model misspecification}

 In the previous section, we demonstrated the utility of the KL matrix as a diagnostic tool for tracking the evolution and stability of network training.
 In this section, we will further develop this idea and explore the possibility of using the KL matrix to detect model misspecification.
-Once again, the underlying hypothesis is simple: given the flexibility of neural network models, we have no guarantees on the extrapolation behaviour of a trained model beyond data in the training set.
+"Misspecification" in our framework refers to the scenario where the simulator used for training does not accurately represent the data-generating process for the real observed data.
+This mismatch is revealed only when we apply the trained estimators to actual observations, as during training the model is correctly specified by definition.
+The underlying hypothesis is simple: given the flexibility of neural network models, we have no guarantees on the extrapolation behaviour of a trained model beyond data in the training set.
 In particular, for an ensemble of models, we cannot expect that if network predictions agree (as quantified by low values in the KL matrix, for example) within the training sample that they will each extrapolate in an identical manner.
 This is broadly a statement about the large degeneracy that exists in the parameter space of large neural networks when optimising a scalar loss function.
 In general, this is presented as a negative feature, however, here we point out that one can actually leverage this fact to detect model misspecification.

+A crucial prerequisite for this test is to distinguish between training-induced variance and misspecification-induced variance.
+We define two quantities: (i) the training-time KL divergence, $\mathrm{KL}_\mathrm{train}$, which is measured on simulated test data from the same distribution as the training data, and quantifies the baseline disagreement due to the training process. (ii) The inference-time KL divergence, $\mathrm{KL}_\mathrm{obs}$, measured on the actual observed data.
+Our misspecification diagnostic is based on the difference $\Delta = \mathrm{KL}_\mathrm{obs} - \mathrm{KL}_\mathrm{train}$.
+A significant positive value of $\Delta$ suggests the observation is out-of-distribution, as it triggers enhanced disagreement among ensemble members compared to their baseline.
+Therefore, the test is most powerful when the ensemble has achieved a low, stable baseline $\mathrm{KL}_\mathrm{train}$, otherwise any signal from misspecification could be lost in the noise of training variance.

 To test this hypothesis, we will train an ensemble of networks until the KL divergence among the networks in the ensemble is below a certain threshold value.
 Then, we will condition the density estimators on some observations that do not match the model in the simulator and compare the KL matrix on this new ensemble of posteriors to the values obtained during training.
 To systematically evaluate the performance of the KL divergence as a detector for model misspecification, we introduce a parameter to control the level of discrepancy between training and observed data.
 Following this procedure, we can keep track of the changes in the KL divergence between trained networks as we increase the level of model misspecification.